christyheaton/Cugos_SpringFling_2017/README.md

 activate geopandasenv  # Windows.
 ```

-* In your Anaconda command line with the geopandasenv activated, type in:
+* In your Anaconda Prompt navigated to the Notebook directory, type in:

 ```bash
 jupyter notebook